 3. Rayna Tours ($6M/year)

-Manoj Tulsani (from Dubai, Dubai, United Arab Emirates) started Rayna Tours over 16 years ago.
+Manoj Tulsani (from Dubai, Dubai, United Arab Emirates) started Rayna Tours almost 17 years ago.

 Manoj: Kamlesh Ramchandani and I (Manoj Tulsani) are the founders of Rayna Tours and Travels.
 Fueled by our deepest interest in travel and entrepreneurship, we kicked off our business journey a decade ago from a small travel counter inside a five-star hotel in Dubai.